At Congregation B’nai Israel we worship and celebrate holidays together.

 On Passover we gather for a strictly kosher CBI-wide Seder, on the eve of Shavuot we study until midnight and nosh on cheesecake, and during Sukkot we welcome everyone into our Sukkah for a festive Shabbat dinner.
 Visit our Calendar for upcoming events.

-We prepare for Hanukkah with a gift bazaar sponsored by Sisterhood and carnival sponsored by the Religious School prior to the holiday.
 We celebrate during Hanukkah as a community by lighting candles, singing Hanukkah songs, and having a party for all ages with latkes, dreidles, gelt and sufganiot.
+There are also special celebrations in the CBI Preschool and Religious School.

 Purim at CBI is fun for kids and adults alike.
 For the children we have a giant Purim carnival sponsored and run by our USY.
 On Erev Purim there is a special kids celebration with a costume parade, music, hamantashen and fun.
 Then comes Shushan dinner for the entire community, which is followed by a service with a full Megilla reading, Purim Shpiel, adult costume parade, and open bar.
 The evening is topped off with a party featuring hamantashen and other desserts.
 The day of Purim we have services with a full reading of the Megilla, more shnapps, hamantashen and a seudah.

-We observe the fasts of the first born, the 17th of Tammuz, Tisha B’Av, Gedalia, the 10th of Tevet, and Esther with morning services.
+We often observe the fasts of the first born, the 17th of Tammuz, Tisha B’Av, Gedalia, the 10th of Tevet, and Esther with morning services.
+Visit our Calendar for service dates.
 On the evening of Tisha B’Av we have services and read the book of Eicha by candle light while seated on the floor in the sanctuary.